barbazul/1kfa/mod_guide_player.md

 When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗.
 Instead, the GM should just add 2 points to the *Bad Bank*.

+## Cards tagged IMMEDIATE

+Some of your move cards have the tag *IMMEDIATE*.
+This indicates they can be used in conjunction with another move during your character's moment in the spotlight.
+When players take turns in the spotlight, if they trigger moves, it is expected that they trigger at most one *IMMEDIATE* move.
+Otherwise the pace of the game can slow down, and other players may feel like they aren't getting a fair share of time in the spotlight.

+Examples of cards tagged *IMMEDIATE* include Good Cardio, Where It Hurts, and Unknown Benefactor

+A moment in the spotlight might see your swordsman character triggering the move Mix It Up, causing damage to a foe, and then you might also trigger Where It Hurts as you describe the sword delivering a stunning blow, clanging loud and hard against the foe's helmet.

+Or, your professor of alchemy character might trigger Defy Danger as they jump out of the way of a toppling bookcase.
+After you flip an ✗, the GM may start enumerating the damage your character must suffer, to which you could respond by invoking Unknown Benefactor to cancel the damage.

 ## Flips only happen when the situation is uncertain or risky